Melasma vs. Sun Spots: How to Tell the Difference (and Why It Matters)

 Both melasma and sun spots can be treated with a chemical peel, like the popular VI peel, or with a specialized treatment called PicoSure Pro.
 These treatments are designed to improve skin tone by targeting hyperpigmentation.

-A VI peel in San Gabriel or West Hollywood, CA, typically lasts about 30 minutes.
+A VI peel in San Gabriel, CA, typically lasts about 30 minutes.
 Our team will cleanse the skin and apply the solution in layers.
 You may experience a warm, tingling sensation during application.
 Over the next few days, the outer layers will begin to peel, revealing smoother, clearer, and more even-toned skin.

 On the other hand, PicoSure Pro is an advanced laser system for skin revitalization.
 It uses ultra-short pulses of light to break down pigment and stimulate collagen production.
 Because some sun spots are more stubborn than others, you may require multiple sessions to keep dark patches on the face from returning.